jaimegarciaramirez/tasks-tests/README.md

 Create this very simple Spring application (start with just the backend as a set of REST endpoints)

 To execute these tests your application needs to be running on `http://localhost:8080` with no context path.
+You need to have NodeJS and npm installed.
+These can be acquired here: https://nodejs.org

+Install dependencies by running `npm install` and then run the tests by using `node tests.js`

 From a business requirements perspective here’s what I would have it do first